e280/authlocal/README.md

 ### Users will lose their identities, so have a recovery plan

-When you sell a service or digital goods to a user's Authlocal identity, you'll need to have a recovery mechanism, or people will get cranky.
+When you sell a service or digital goods to a user's Authlocal identity, you should have a recovery mechanism, or people will get cranky.

-It may be wise to sell the digital goods to an email address, which can be used for recovery (email flow to reset goods ownership to new authlocal id).
-In this case, you allow the user to trade some privacy (email address, payment method) to buy stuff with recovery safety.

 <br/>

 ## 💖 [Authlocal](https://authlocal.org/) is free and open source

-My name is Chase Moskal, and I built Authlocal because I wanted free user-centric auth to power [benevolent.games](http://benevolent.games/).

-Got questions or feedback?
-Don't hesitate to open a github issue or discussion anytime.
+- Authlocal is an https://e280.org/ project.
+- Open github issues or discussions if you have any questions.

-Like the project?
-Star it on github, it's the only way I'm paid.
+- Like the project?
+Star it on github, it's the only way we're paid.

-Authlocal is associated with my project [e280.org](https://e280.org/), the buildercore collective.